seng637-winter-2023/seng637-a5-group3/seng637-a5-team_number.md

 # Discussion on Similarity and Differences of the Two Techniques
   - Reliability Growth Testing mainly focusses on trying to improve reliability of a product or system, on the otherhand, Reliability Demonstration Chart focusses on demonstrating a product's required reliability expectations.
 This makes RDC especially useful for conveying information to investors or stakeholders.
   - Reliability Growth Testing is done iteratively, whereas Reliability Demonstration Chart is performed through taking a small sample of product to test and verify its reliability.
-  - Similar in that they both rely on statistcal analysis to analyze a product, system or service's reliability
+  - Both similiar in that they both rely on statistical analysis to analyze a product, system or service's reliability
   - Both are used to improve and assess quality and reliability